AMP the Good Neighborhood Grants

 A strong neighborhood is a connected neighborhood.

-AMP the Good grants were created to amplify the great ideas already happening or existent in our community.
-These grants support initiatives and projects that build connections and relationships, while amplifying the health, safety and economy of our community.
+AMP the Good grants were created to amplify the great ideas already happening or support new ideas in the community.
+These grants support initiatives and projects build connections and relationships, while amplifying the health, safety and economy of the community.

 Frequently Asked Questions